BergmannLab/retina-phenotypes/README.md

 ## Reminders:
 If you are not familiar with bash scripts and you want to change the code, the spaces are very imports!(Avoid when define variables, as use when conditions)

-# Optic disc prediction using training weights from UK Biobank
-1 - Generate the test dataset in required square 256x256px format: `preprocessing/optic-nerve-cnn/scripts/TEST_organize_datasets.ipynb` : Point to your dataset of choice, define output path, and modify the number of cores, and then run all the cells.

-2 - Predict using the generated dataset : `preprocessing/optic-nerve-cnn/scripts/TEST_unet_od_on_ukbiobank.ipynb` : Change indir,outdir and no_batches accordingly, then run sequentially.